 Arraignment : The Process

 If you are facing felony charges, you will likely be required to appear before the judge and if you are facing a misdemeanor charge, we will appear on your behalf as your criminal defense lawyer.
+This is the type of decisions and strategies that will be discussed at the first meeting we have to discuss your case.

 During this time, the judge will inform you of all your Constitutional rights such as the right against self incrimination, the right to a speedy trial, the right to a trial by jury, the right to produce and confront witnesses.
 The arraignment is also the time you will have an opportunity to enter your plea of guilty, not guilty, or no contest.
 Another option may be a Deferred Entry of Judgment or Diversion which is a type of diversion program that gives you certain terms and conditions to complete and once completed, your charges will be dismissed.